muggy8/improbable/have-and-havenot/5asbJ6YG.md

 W-why was Phanna asking me of this?

 "I guess telling you is fine...
-This exam is me trying my best to become the person I should be."
+This exam was me trying my best to become the person I wishd I had been."
 I said bitterly.

 Was...